otrv4/otrv4/architecture-decisions/015-encoding.md

 `F_2m`, view the coefficients of the polynomial as a bit string with the highest degree term on the left and convert the bit string to a byte array.

-This encoding of points can be defined as:
+The encoding of points can be defined as:

 For sets `S` and `T`, and encoding from `S` to `T` is an efficient function `enc : S → T` with efficient left-inverse `dec : T → SU{⊥}`, which